Collaboration Workflow

 Common issues and how to handle them

-When a proposal stays in the pending state, the receiver may not have seen or acted on the invite.
+When a proposal stays Pending, the receiver may not have seen or acted on the invite.

 -